-This book talks about continuous growth that an organization needs to plan for, and by that it does not mean just reaching out and plucking the low lying fruits.
-Author warns organizations from running after those elusive breakthrough innovations which happen not too often and focus methodically on smaller growth areas that are always available to any business.
+This book Profitable Growth is Everyone’s Business talks about the continuous growth that an organization needs to plan for.
+And by that, it does not mean just reaching out and plucking the low lying fruits.
+The author warns organizations from running after those elusive breakthrough innovations which happen not too often.
+And focus methodically on smaller growth areas that are always available to any business.
 One of the key things that he proposes is increasing synergies between the internal departments.
 Which usually tend to operate in silos after the organization attains a certain size.
-He using the base ball language tells them not to run after home runs only but also run for singles and doubles.
+He by using the baseball language tells them not to run after home runs only.
+But also run for singles and doubles.
 The combined effect of multiple singles and doubles can be astonishing for the organization as a whole.

-I love the way he puts the basics of business, the way a ‘Bania’ would know, into the modern day jargon for the world to understand.
+I love the way he puts the basics of business.
+The way a ‘Bania’ would know, into the modern day jargon for the world to understand.
 I had the same feeling when I read ‘Rich Dad Poor Dad’.
 But then these two guys are not comparable.